The North and Middle Caicos Causeway North and Middle Caicos

 Before the construction of the causeway in 2007, the only link between North Caicos and Middle Caicos was by small boat.
 Needless to say, this wasn’t acceptable for two large islands separated only by a shallow channel.

-The financing for the project came from the European Union’s 9th European Development Fund (EDF9).
+The financing for the causeway project came from the European Union’s 9th European Development Fund (EDF9).

-Initially, when completed, the causeway was paved with asphalt, had concrete side walls and full street lighting.
-However, these features proved to be short-lived as Hurricane Hanna passed twice over the Turks and Caicos over a matter of days and caused extensive damage to the causeway.
+When it was initially completed, the causeway was paved with asphalt, had concrete side walls, and was equipped with full street lighting.
+However, these features proved to be short-lived, as Hurricane Hanna passed twice over the Turks and Caicos over a matter of days in 2008, causing extensive damage to the causeway.

 Nearly all of the asphalt paving was washed off in sheets, the concrete barriers collapsed, and much of the street lighting and utilities simply disappeared.
 Large amounts of rebar were exposed, as was the ground barrier sheeting.